Skip to main content

 In ITERAS, the setup is done as follows:

-1. Create a custom text field on the subscription record and give it an appropriate name – for example, “GET utm_source”.
-The field should be empty.
+3. Under short name give it an appropriate name – for example, “GET utm_source”.

 The purpose of saving information about where the subscriber comes from is, of course, to later analyze whether your marketing budget is being spent on the right channels.